 Okra has a mild, almost grassy flavor that is uniquely okra.
 While it's sometimes compared to the taste of eggplant or green beans, its texture gets more attention.
 Okra is crunchy when cooked quickly but becomes almost mouthwateringly tender when slow-cooked.

 As you learn how to cook okra, gumbo and fried okra should definitely be on your recipe list.
 From there, you'll enjoy trying okra in a variety of other dishes, including:

 Where to Buy Okra

 Okra can be stored in your refrigerator's vegetable compartment in paper bags for up to four days.
+You can also wrap it loosely in plastic.
 When you're ready to prepare it for cooking, remove it from the fridge and bring it up to room temperature first.
-It will release less moisture when it's cooked.
+This will reduce the amount of moisture released from cooking.

 Gardeners who have an over-abundance of okra (which is often the case as pods tend to mature all at once) can freeze them for up to a year.
 To freeze okra, wash and stem the pods, blanch in boiling water for a few minutes, dunk them in an ice water bath, chop, and flash freeze before packing in freezer bags.
 Or follow the lead of Southern cooks, who fry or bake battered pods before freezing.

 There are many varieties of okra, with names like Clemson Spineless, Annie Oakley, Baby Bubba Hybrid, Cajun Delight, Louisiana Green Velvet, and more.
 The green okra is the most common form found in the U.S. with pods that can look fuzzy or smooth, long or short, pointed or rounded, and depending on the variety, plants that grow three to eight feet tall.
 You may even come across purple okra, which should look as fresh as the green variety when selecting it at the market.